Kent27/docs-emobiq/document/function/App/setComponentElAttr/setComponentElAttr.md

 N/A

-Note: The component will be updated to show the highlighted text in the edit component.
+Note: The component will be updated to show the new value assigned to the attribute.

 ## Callback